Skip to main content

 Use a dWallet on Ethereum

-After creating a dWallet we can derive the dWallet's Ethereum address, create transactions from that address, sign them with the dWallet, and broadcast the signed transactions to the Ethereum network.
+After creating a dWallet, you can derive the dWallet's Ethereum address, create transactions from that address, sign them with the dWallet, and broadcast the signed transactions to the Ethereum network.

 Setup

-First, we must setup the environment.
-Begin by importing necessary functions:
+First, we need to set up the environment.
+Begin by importing the necessary functions:

 import {